justlark/fanjam/README.md

 A large enough test will trigger Cloudflare's DDoS protections, blocking requests with a 403 Forbidden.
-We've added a rule to our Cloudflare config which allows requests containing a `X-Load-Test-Secret` header to bypass these protections.
+We've added a rule to our Cloudflare config which theoretically should allow requests containing a `X-Load-Test-Secret` header to bypass these protections.
 This secret is a parameter you can pass into the JMeter test plan.
 You can retrieve this secret by running:

 ```
 just tofu output load_test_secret
 ```

+As of time of writing, this workaround does not actually seem to be working as intended; Cloudflare is still blocking requests.

 ## Copyright